3DCoMPaT$^{++}$: An improved Large-scale 3D Vision Dataset for Compositional Recognition: Introduction

 We visualize these two semantic levels in Figure \ref{fig:multi_levels} for a single 3D shape, and highlight resulting grouped parts.
 The coarse-grained semantic level considerably simplifies the compositional structure of shapes, while the fine-grained semantic level provides a more detailed description of the composition of shapes.
 In the coarse-grained setting, the number of shape category-specific parts is also significantly reduced, while the number of parts shared across shape categories is increased.
 In Figure \ref{fig:multi_levels__page}, we provide additional examples of coarse-grained and fine-grained part semantics groupings for three distinct shape categories.
 Our coarse-level part semantics can be used for tasks that require a high-level understanding of shapes, while fine-grained part semantics can be used for tasks that require more detailed, shape category-specific understanding.

-We plot in Figure \ref{fig:part_occ} the sorted number of occurrences of each part (\textbf{top}) for fine and coarse semantic levels.
-We also compare the average number of unique parts per object (\textbf{bottom}).
+We compare the average number of unique parts per object (\textbf{top}) for fine and coarse semantic levels across all shape categories in Figure \ref{fig:part_occ}.
+We also plot the sorted number of occurrences of each part (\textbf{bottom}) in both semantic levels.
 In the coarse-grained semantic level, parts occurrences are concentrated on a smaller number of parts, while the distribution for the fine-grained level is clearly long-tailed.
 The average number of parts per object is also equalized across shape categories in the coarse-grained level, while some shape categories present a significantly higher number of parts per object in the fine-grained level like cars and bicycles.
 Overall, the coarse-grained semantic level provides a more balanced distribution of parts across shape categories, while the fine-grained semantic level provides a more detailed description of the composition of shapes.\\

 \point{Material hierarchies.} Coarse-grained materials correspond to a high-level set of \nmaterialclassescoarse material categories (e.g. "\texttt{wood}, \texttt{metal}, \texttt{ceramic}, etc.).
 Each high-level material category is composed of fine-grained specific materials belonging to that category (e.g. "\texttt{pine\_wood}" in "\texttt{wood}".).
 In Table \ref{tab:material_count}, we detail the number of fine-grained materials within each coarse category in \compat.